Ransomware Explained

 Risk management perspective

 Ransomware is best understood as a risk scenario, not just a malware category.
-The same organization may face:
+A single incident can create:

 - Operational risk (downtime)